 A Pre-existing Condition Can Be Helpful In Proving Injuries in a Low-Impact Car Accident Case

 Proving an injury in a low-impact case can be hard.
-Often times, if jurors and insurance adjusters do not see significant damage to the vehicles involved, they believe that significant injuries are unlikely.
-Defense attorneys and insurance companies routinely deny serious injury claims in car accidents where there is not significant damage to the vehicles.
+Oftentimes, if jurors and insurance adjusters do not see significant damage to the vehicles involved, they believe that significant injuries are unlikely.
+Defense attorneys and insurance companies routinely deny serious injury claims in car accidents where there is no significant damage to the vehicles.
 These individuals and companies believe that low-impact car accidents are not capable of causing forces that can result in serious physical injuries.

 These same individuals and companies, rely on “studies” and “experiments,” usually funded by the insurance companies, to support this theory.
 These insurance-funded experiments are not the result of reliable scientific principles or methods.
 They are junk science.

 These “studies” allegedly prove that low-impact car crashes create forces no greater than what the average person experiences in everyday living.
 The routine daily living activities that low-impact car crashes are supposedly equivalent to include: